Skip to content

 A close-up of a woman's eye with eyelashes, with a drop of eye drops falling into the eye

 At Pickerington Eyecare, we specialize in diagnosing and treating dry eye disease for patients across Pickerington, Canal Winchester, and Reynoldsburg.
-If you’re dealing with irritated, burning, or watery eyes—especially after long hours on screens or during Ohio’s seasonal allergy swings—our team is here to help.
+If you’re dealing with irritated, burning, or watery eyes, especially after long hours on screens or during seasonal allergies, our team can help.

-We use advanced diagnostic tools to uncover the root cause of your symptoms, whether it's digital eye strain, meibomian gland dysfunction, or hormonal changes.
-Treatment plans are fully customized and may include artificial tears, omega-3 supplements, anti-inflammatory drops, or in-office therapies like IPL.
+We use diagnostic tools to identify the cause of your symptoms, including digital eye strain, meibomian gland dysfunction, or hormonal changes.
+Treatment plans are based on your condition and may include artificial tears, omega-3 supplements, anti-inflammatory drops, or in-office therapies like IPL.

-Dry eye is especially common in Pickerington’s active families and working professionals, who often experience symptoms tied to lifestyle or environment.
-Ignoring dry eye can lead to chronic discomfort or long-term damage, so early intervention matters.
-If your eyes feel gritty, tired, or blurry by the end of the day, schedule a dry eye consultation with our expert team.
-We’re proud to offer compassionate, tech-forward care that helps our community see clearly and feel more comfortable every day.
+Dry eye is common among patients whose symptoms are affected by daily habits or environment.
+Ignoring dry eye can lead to chronic discomfort or long-term damage, so early treatment is important.
+If your eyes feel gritty, tired, or blurry by the end of the day, schedule a dry eye consultation with our team.
+We provide care focused on improving vision and comfort for our patients.

 Diagnostics and Treatments We Offer

-Our dry eye clinic utilizes advanced diagnostic tests and specialized treatments to provide relief from dry eye symptoms.
+Our dry eye clinic uses diagnostic tests and treatments to relieve dry eye symptoms

 The interior of an optometrist's office featuring a white desk with an eye exam machine, a black swivel chair, a white reception desk, and a framed picture on the wall.